-1. Species exhibited in the Master Showmanship contest will match those exhibited in the Illinois State Fair Master Showmanship Contest.
-The species are: Beef, Swine and Sheep.

-2. This is now considered a class and must be registered for in Fair Entry.

-3. The order of species shown is: Sheep, Swine, Beef.

-4. A 4-H member must be 14 years and older by September 1 2021 to participate, as we are hoping they attend and compete at the Illinois State Fair.
+- 1. Species exhibited in the Master Showmanship contest will match those exhibited in the Illinois State Fair Master Showmanship Contest.
+The species are: Beef, Swine and Sheep. - 2.
+This is now considered a class and must be registered for in Fair Entry. - 3.
+The order of species shown is: Sheep, Swine, Beef. - 4.
+A 4-H member must be 14 years and older by September 1 2022 to participate, as we are hoping they attend and compete at the Illinois State Fair.
+You must show a livestock project to enter Master Showmanship

-5. It is the Exhibitors responsibility to secure their animals for this contest.
-Exhibitors may use their own animals.

-6. One judge may judge more than one species.
-These judges may be separate from those who judged the regular qualifying species shows.

-7. Contestants will be graded using a score card.
+- 5. It is the Exhibitors responsibility to secure their animals for this contest.
+Animals will not be provided.
+Exhibitors may NOT use their own animals. - 6.
+One judge may judge more than one species.
+These judges may be separate from those who judged the regular qualifying species shows. - 7.
+Contestants will be graded using a score card.
 Scores from all showings will be totaled to determine the winner.
 One point will be awarded to the top showman, through 5points for fifth place.
 The lowest score wins the contest.
 If a tie occurs, it will be broken in favor of the contestant, who won the most classes.
-If still tied, by the contestant with the most seconds, etc.
+If still tied, by the contestant with the most seconds, etc. - 8.
+If the Champion Master Showman does not wish to participate at the Illinois State Fair, the Reserve may do so.